An ASU professor stands with his PhD student outside of the ASU Engineering PhD Hooding Ceremony.

 Jennifer Bekki

-Associate Dean of Inclusive Excellence & Associate Professor
+Associate Dean of Inclusive Excellence & Professor

 [email protected]